 On the way to Coral Bay and East End, you will climb Bordeaux Mountain, St. John's highest peak which rises to 1,277 feet.
 Route 10 passes near enough to the top to offer breathtaking vistas.
 At this lookout point you will be able see all around the island, the view of the sea is breathtaking.
 The turquoise blue of the Caribbean can be seen from all around.
 You can see the British Virgin Islands and on a very clear day, all the way to Virgin Gorda!

 From Coral Bay be sure to drive out to the East End of St. John for spectacular views and lesser known beaches, or out to Salt Pond where you can enjoy some of the other secluded shores and interesting dining spots.

 What to see in East End

 East End is unique in that there is no stores located here in East End, however, if you missed this opportunity to visit Vie's Snack Shack you will forever regret it!
 Try her honey-dipped chicken with Johnnie Cake!

 Getting around St. John

 Traveling St. John by ferry boat: There's frequent daily service from both Red Hook and Charlotte Amalie on St. Thomas to Cruz Bay.
-There's also frequent service from Cruz Bay to Tortola and less frequent service to the other British Virgin Islands, including Jost Van Dyke (some via Tortola).
-Virgin Islands ferry schedules are published on the web site of Varlack Ventures Ferry Services.
+Due to the pandemic, there are no ferry services going to and leaving the the British Virgin Islands.
+But the St. John ferry schedules are published on the web site of Varlack Ventures Ferry Services.

-Remember that a passport is now required to travel between the USVI and BVI by ferry.
-The actual schedules may change due to season or weather, so you should check back frequently to determine the current schedules.
+Remember that a passport is required to travel between the USVI and BVI by ferry when ports reopen.